mikewuu/react-beautiful-dnd-tester/README.md

 import {horizontalDrag} from 'react-beautiful-dnd-tester`
 ```

-To perform the drag, provide the target element to the drag function, and call a
-location function with the reference elment. _Make sure both elements are drag
-handlers!_

-There are 2 location methods:
+There are also 2 location methods:

 - `inFrontOf`
 - `behind`

 Feel free to use whichever reads better.

+### Performing a Drag

+Provide the target element to the drag function, and call a location function
+with the reference elment. _Make sure both elements are drag handlers!_

+**Example**

 ```jsx
 import {horizontalDrag} from 'react-beautiful-dnd-tester`;